What is an Annuity?

 Immediate Annuity (SPIA)

-Key features of a SPIA include:
+Key features of a SPIA:

 Immediate Income

-Fixed Payments
+Fixed Income Payments

 The income payments from a SPIA are usually fixed and predetermined.
-The amount of each payment is determined based on factors such as your age, gender, the amount of money invested, prevailing interest rates, and the terms of the annuity contract.
+The amount of each payment is determined based on factors such as your age, gender, the amount of money deposited, prevailing interest rates, and the terms of the annuity contract.

 Guaranteed Lifetime Income Option